-Regardless of the symptoms, serotonin figured in strongly.
+As a result with the symptoms, serotonin figured in strongly:

 - Stress response